Frequently Asked Questions

 What Our Warranty Covers:

-All of our comforters, except for Just the Basics, are guaranteed to be free from defects in workmanship and materials for a period of 10 years from the date of purchase.
-Our Basic comforters and all featherbeds are guaranteed according to the same terms and conditions for a period of 5 years from the date of purchase.
+All of our comforters are guaranteed to be free from defects in workmanship and materials for a period of 10 years from the date of purchase.
+Our featherbeds are guaranteed according to the same terms and conditions for a period of 5 years from the date of purchase.

 Remember the use of a duvet cover at all times is required to maintain your comforter warranty and the use of a featherbed protector at all times is required to maintain your featherbed warranty.
 A duvet cover is necessary to protect both the fabric and down fill from perspiration stains and oils and they should be washed frequently with your bed linens.